Vice25/CS-499-/README.md

 ## Code Review of Three Artifacts

-To showcase my work in this portfolio I have chosen three items which we will call artifacts from various courses within the program.
+To showcase my work in this portfolio I have chosen three projects or artifacts from various courses within the program.

 The three categories in which I will demonstrate my skills are: